Number of Jobs

-Operations managers help the various departments within a company coordinate to meet the end goal.
-Their job is to hire the people and acquire the materials that are needed to provide the goods or services clients want.
-This generally involves making strategic decisions about what customers are likely to buy and communicating that goal to a wide variety of people within the organization.
-"Operations really is the heart of most companies, because the operations department actually gets the job that the company needs to get done, done," says Eric Schaudt, manager of operations programs, material planning, and analysis at Northrop Grumman.
-Operations managers may also strategize to help their employees work as efficiently as possible.
+Business operations managers help various departments within a company coordinate to meet the end goal.
+Every business needs them, large or small, regardless of industry.
+Their job includes hiring people, negotiating contracts, addressing budget matters, understanding general business operations and guiding work teams for projects.
+They also make strategic decisions about what customers are likely to buy and create company policies that help the staff operate efficiently.
+Duties vary widely and depend on the company's needs.
+"Operations really is the heart of most companies, because the operations department actually gets the job that the company needs to get done, done," says Eric Schaudt, manager of operations programs, material planning and analysis at Northrop Grumman.

-The Bureau of Labor Statistics (BLS) projects operations management employment growth of 4.6 percent between 2010 and 2020.
-During that time period, an additional 81,600 jobs will need to be filled.
+The Bureau of Labor Statistics projects operations management employment growth of 12.4 percent between 2012 and 2022, which should be driven by the creation of new businesses.
+During that time period, an additional 244,100 jobs will need to be filled.

-Many operations managers have a bachelor's or master's degree in business administration, but the specific degree required depends on the type of organization.
-Significant experience within an organization can also sometimes lead to a promotion to this position.
+Many operations managers have a bachelor's or master's degree in business administration, but the specific degree required depends on the organization hiring.
+Significant experience within an organization can sometimes lead to a promotion to this position.
 The ability to make decisions quickly and communicate effectively within a large and diverse organization is essential.
-The Association for Operations Management offers certificate programs in production and inventory management and certifies employees as supply chain professionals.
-"A lot of companies use these certifications as search criteria and filter their candidates as whether they are certified or not certified," says Schaudt.
+The Association for Operations Management offers certification programs in production and inventory management and certifies employees as supply chain professionals.
+"A lot of companies use these certifications as search criteria and filter their candidates as whether they are certified or not certified," Schaudt says.